 Logo Muuuh Nature and Wildlife Documentaries

-Northern Minke Whale (Balaenoptera acutorostrata) - Saguenay St. Lawrence Marine Park - 2021-08-23
+Northern Minke Whale (Balaenoptera acutorostrata) - Parc marin du Saguenay-Saint-Laurent - 2021-08-23

-Northern Minke Whale (Balaenoptera acutorostrata)
+Northern Minke Whale (Balaenoptera acutorostrata) - 2021-08-23

 Identifying Whales in Saguenay St. Lawrence Marine Park

 A deep dive into the fascinating world of the whales commonly seen in Saguenay St. Lawrence Marine Park.
 Whether you have ever been on a whale watching tour in this region or if you are planning to embark on one soon, this article is made for you.
 The main goal is to equip you with the knowledge you need to identify each whale species, while also providing fascinating additional facts about these majestic creatures.
-In particular, I will delve into how marine biologists identify individual whales to gain deeper insights into their behavior and biology.
+In particular, I will delve into how marine biologists identify individual whales to gain deeper insights into their behaviour and biology.

 Saguenay St. Lawrence Marine Park